lucasmalara/internship/README.md

     - After each, **EXCEPT LAST** appended _String_, we append a singular space character additionally.
     - Formatted output looks like this: <code>L&nbsp;u&nbsp;c&nbsp;as</code>.

-> In shortcut, it can be said that every formatted value starts and ends with a latin letter or with a number, and between any pair (if exists) of the space characters, there is at least one latin letter or a number.
+> In short, it can be said that every formatted value starts and ends with a latin letter or with a number, and between any pair (if exists) of the space characters, there is at least one latin letter or a number.

 ### API Response Examples

-<p id="ex5default">General:</p>
+General:

 ```json
 {